Bad luck – comes in threes!

 After the divorce, I ended up buying an end terrace cottage back in Southampton, mainly to be close to my son as he finished his education.

 It was an interesting period, juggling between my new place, Somerset and Emma’s home in South London.
-But it was great to have a few bases for our family to meet up.
+But it was great to have a few bases to meet up.

 …And with my relationship with Emma going from strength to strength, the word “family” also started to have a different meaning, having doubled in size!